Postgraduate Diploma in Information Systems and Technology*

 Normally, the minimum requirement is a three-year bachelor’s degree from a New Zealand university, or a qualification or combination of qualifications considered to be equivalent.

 If you gained your qualification overseas, this will need to be assessed to make sure it is of an equivalent standard.

 A student wishing to study the PGDipIST is required to have completed a bachelor’s degree (eg, a BCom) with a grade average of B or better in 300-level Information Systems or other related courses, or have a related qualification.

 The PGDipIST will comprise taught courses and seminars, and students can choose to undertake a research project (including data collection, analysis and interpretation of findings) or an internship.

-For the full entry requirements see the Regulations for the Schedule to the Regulations for the Postgraduate Diploma in Information Systems in Technology or use the Admission requirements checker.
+For the full entry requirements see the Regulations for the Postgraduate Diploma in Information Systems in Technology or use the Admission requirements checker.

 You are also required to meet UC’s English language requirements.